RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} Our methods are trained with 8 batch size, using AdamW as optimizer, learning rate 10e-4.
-Other models are trained with the settings following the default parameters specified in their original papers.
-All experiments are trained for totally 120 epochs with the same input image size ($224\times224$), same data augmentation on NVIDIA RTX 4090 GPUs.
+\textbf{Implementation Details.} Our method is trained with a batch size of 8 using AdamW and a learning rate of $1\times10^{-3}$.
+Adapted baselines follow the default hyper-parameters in their original implementations where applicable.
+All experiments are trained for 120 epochs with the same input size ($224\times224$) and the same data augmentation policy on RTX 4090 GPUs.
+More detailed implementation settings can be found in the open-source unified evaluation framework.

-\textbf{Evaluation Metrics.} Following the previous visual grounding paper~\cite{chen2023advancing,xiao2024towards}, we adopt the \textbf{Acc\texttt{@}0.5} as the metrics, measuring the localization accuracy when the intersection-over-union (IoU) between the predicted and ground-truth bounding boxes exceeds 0.5.
-In addition, we report results separately for val, test, testA, testB, and testC subsets to evaluate model robustness under diverse conditions.
+\textbf{Evaluation Metrics.} Following the previous visual grounding methods~\cite{chen2023advancing,xiao2024towards}, we adopt the \textbf{Acc@0.5} as the primary metric, measuring the localization accuracy when the intersection-over-union (IoU) between the predicted and ground-truth bounding boxes exceeds 0.5.
+In addition, we report results separately for val, test, testA, testB, and testC subsets (detailed in Section~\ref{subsec: evaluation protocol}) to evaluate model robustness under diverse conditions. \textit{Results for \textbf{Acc@0.7} are provided in the supplementary material for stricter performance validation.}